ahmadawais/Sendy-PHP-API/README.md

 Subscription status | List Segments handling | Assign to brands

-## Getting Started!
+## Getting Started

 Getting started is easy.
 Here's how you do it.
 You can check the example.php file as well.

-## Download ⚡️

 Obviously, you'll have to download the wrapper to your current setup.
 Several ways to do that.

 ### **#1** MANUAL INSTALL: